 Made To Order

-Repurposed pieces are made from the remnants of previous designs.
-For example, if a fabric is discontinued and last of the fabric we have is not enough to make the original piece it can be used to make smaller items such as accessories, insuring that no fabric is wasted or thrown out.
-This is also known as the 'Zero-Waste' method.
+Also known as 'Zero-Waste' production, repurposed pieces are made from left over remnant fabrics of previous designs.
+For example, say a fabric is discontinued and the last piece we have remaining is not enough to make the original design, we would then use this material to make smaller items such as accessories insuring that fabric is not wasted or disposed of.

-Deadstock is the name retailers give to stock that doesn't sell.
-Traditionally retailers will send unsold deadstock to landfill.
-To avoid this practice we only create sample pieces for photography and marketing purposes (that will be sold at a later date) and all other pieces are sold on a 'Made To Order' basis, radically reducing any potential deadstock holding to basically zero.
+Deadstock is the name retailers give to stock that has failed to sell.
+Sadly, High Street retailers will usually send deadstock to landfills.
+To avoid this practice we only create sample pieces for photography and marketing purposes (that will be sold at a later date) and all other pieces are sold on a 'Made To Order' basis, radically reducing the deadstock level we hold to basically zero.

 To meet the required level to ascertain the Fair Trade label companies must pay for their goods at a level which must never fall lower than the market trading price.
 This insures potentially vulnerable economies are not taken advantage of, that workers are paid fairly for their skill and enables communities to improve their position and have more control over their lives.